 Today, more than two thirds of cancer patients use naturopathic medicinal products and methods in addition to conventional therapies.
-Among the most frequently used medicinal products are mistletoe preparations.
+The most frequently used herbal medicinal products are mistletoe preparations.

 Mistletoe therapy is possible and advisable in many tumour diseases.
 We have summarized the most important study results since 2000 for various types of cancer in a generally understandable manner.